zorani/RaspPiNexmonScripts/README.md

 NOTE: It is possible to connect to an access point or run your own access point in parallel to the monitor mode interface on the wlan0 interface

+#### Airodump-ng not capturing any data, no output problems on wlan0mon mon0 or anyother name you used...

+A well known symptom observed by users of airodump-ng is a sudden stop of packet capturing.

-NOTE: The DHCPCD service is known to occasionaly try and manage wlan0 again by setting it to managed mode.
+The DHCPCD service is known to occasionaly try and manage wlan0 again by setting it to managed mode.
 This ofcourse stops airodump-ng or tcpdump from collecting data.
 Airodump-ng will suddenly stop collecting data.
 In an attempt to over come this problem the WiFi setup script runs a stop_dchpcd_managing_wlan0() command.
 More info availabel in the code comments.

 ## Airsniffing Software